JoeyStanley/real/_posts/2017-04-21-a-survey-of-western-american-english-using-mturk.md

 ---
 layout: post
-title:  "A Survey of the Western American English using Mturk"
+title:  "A Survey of the Western American English using MTurk"
 date:   2017-04-21 10:30:00 -0400
 tags: [Pacific Northwest, Research, West, MTurk]
 ---